Camerlengo of the Holy Roman Church

-The camerlengo of the Holy Roman Church is an office of the papal household that administers the property and revenues of the Holy See.
+The camerlengo of the Holy Roman Church (pl.
+Camerlenghi) is an office of the papal household that administers the property and revenues of the Holy See.
 Formerly, his responsibilities included the fiscal administration of the Patrimony of Saint Peter.
 As regulated in the apostolic constitution Pastor bonus of 1988, the camerlengo is always a cardinal, though this was not the case prior to the 15th century.
 His heraldic arms are ornamented with two keys – one gold, one silver – in saltire, surmounted by an ombrellino, a canopy or umbrella of alternating red and yellow stripes.
 These also form part of the coat of arms of the Holy See during a papal interregnum (sede vacante).
 The camerlengo has been Kevin Farrell since his appointment by Pope Francis on 14 February 2019.
 The vice camerlengo has been Archbishop Ilson de Jesus Montanari since 1 May 2020.

 History

 Until the 11th century, the Archdeacon of Rome was responsible for the administration of the property of the Church (i.e., the Diocese of Rome), but the office's numerous ancient privileges and rights had come to make it a frequent hindrance to independent action on the part of the Pope; as a result, when the last Archdeacon Hildebrand was elected to the Papacy as Gregory VII in 1073, he suppressed the Archdiaconate and the prelate entrusted with the supervision of the Apostolic Camera (Camera Apostolica), i.e., the possessions of the Holy See, became known as the camerarius ("Chamberlain").
 The camerarius was for centuries a central figure in the Papal court.
 The name camerlengo was adopted later, likely after the fashion of Valois-Anjou court.

 It was the obligation of the camerarius to formally establish the death of the Pope.
 Gradually, this evolved in the theory that the camerarius, as the Chief of the Curia, should conduct normal business even after the death of the Pope, and also conduct the burial and the preparation for the new election.
 This process was evident with camerarius Boso Breakspeare.
 During the long sede vacante of 1268 to 1271, the importance of the camerarius was so clear that the cardinals were ready to elect a new one if he died.